douglasmiranda/django-admin-bootstrap/README.md

 # Twitter Bootstrap Skin for Django Admin

-I once had to code my own **Custom Responsible Skin for Django Admin**, so I did it with the Twitter Bootstrap framework.
+django-admin-bootstrap is a **Custom Responsible Skin for Django Admin**.
 I hope you like and help me make it better.

 ## Screenshots